ohpensource/platform-cicd/README.md

 > - Use [conventional-commits](#check-conventional-commits).
 > - Include [jira-tickets](#check-jira-tickets-commits) in your commits.
 > - Create/Update the documentation of the use case you are creating, improving or fixing. **[Boy scout](https://biratkirat.medium.com/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385) rules apply**.
 That means, for example, if you fix an already existing workflow, please include the necessary documentation to help everybody.
 The rule of thumb is: _leave the place (just a little bit)better than when you came_.

+## artifacts

+### create-iac-artifact

+This action has been migrated to [create-iac-artifact-gh-action](https://github.com/ohpensource/create-iac-artifact-gh-action).

 ## git